-- The physical memory is partitioned into two disjoint regions, one exclusively for accesses through capabilities and the other exclusively for accesses through the virtual memory. - Software components are allowed to run in either of the 2 worlds, i.e., the normal world and the secure world. - The normal world follows the traditional privilege levels, allows both capability-based accesses and virtual memory accesses, and is therefore compatible with existing softwares.

-- The secure world follows the Pure Capstone design, limits memory accesses to capability-based accesses and provides the security guarantees of Capstone. - A world switching mechanism is added to support the secure switching between the 2 worlds. - Semantics of a small number of Pure Capstone instructions are changed to support the normal world and the secure world. - Semantics of interrupts and exceptions are extended to support the normal world and the secure world.
+- The physical memory is partitioned into two disjoint regions, one exclusively for accesses through capabilities and the other exclusively for accesses through the virtual memory. - Software components are allowed to run in either of the two worlds, i.e., the normal world and the secure world. - The normal world follows the traditional privilege levels, allows both capability-based accesses and virtual memory accesses, and is therefore compatible with existing softwares. - The secure world follows the Pure Capstone design, limits memory accesses to capability-based accesses and provides the security guarantees of Capstone. - A world switching mechanism is added to support the secure switching between the two worlds. - Semantics of some Pure Capstone instructions are changed to support the two worlds separately. - Semantics of interrupts and exceptions are extended to support the two worlds separately.